Estimations of the Local Conditional Tail Average Treatment Effect: Methodology

-The FZ loss \citep{FZ_2016} is a class of consistent loss functions for eliciting both the qunatile and the conditional tail expectation of a random variable, meaning that these two statistical functionals can be jointly identified by minimizing expectation of the FZ loss.
-Interestingly, unlike the quantile, which can be elicited with some consistent loss functions (say, the check loss), there does not yet exist a consistent loss function solely for eliciting the conditional tail expectation \citep{FZ_2016}.
+The FZ loss \citep{FZ_2016} is a class of consistent loss functions for eliciting both the quantile and CTE of a random variable, meaning that these two statistical functionals can be jointly identified by minimizing the expectation of the FZ loss.
+Interestingly, unlike the quantile, which can be elicited with some consistent loss functions (say, the check loss), there does not exist a consistent loss function solely for eliciting the CTE \citep{FZ_2016}.